davidlougheed/strkit/README.md

 ###### WITH ACCURATE READS

-If you're using accurate long reads (e.g., HiFi, ONT R10) as input, **use the `--hq` and `--realign` options** to get better genotype calculation and a greater proportion of reads incorporated into the computed genotypes, respectively.
-These should not add much performance overhead. *In practice, these options may also aid calling with slightly-less-accurate reads.*
+If you're using accurate long reads (e.g., HiFi, ONT R10) as input, **use the `--realign` option** to enable re-aligning soft-clipped reads to the reference genome.
+This will add a bit of performance overhead, but can help recover some reads of interest (e.g., expansions).
+*In practice, this option may also aid calling with slightly-less-accurate reads.*

 ###### WITH LOW-QUALITY READS